Shop sales rise but remain below pre-pandemic levels

 - Published

-UK retail sales increased in October but remain below pre-pandemic levels as the cost of living hits households, official figures show.
+UK retail sales increased in October but remain below pre-pandemic levels as the soaring cost of living hits households, official figures show.

 Sales volumes rose by 0.6% following a 1.5% drop in September, according the Office for National Statistics (ONS).

-The rebound followed weak sales in September due to shops being open for fewer hours or closing for Queen Elizabeth II's funeral, the ONS said.
+The rebound followed weak sales in September when shops were open for fewer hours or closed for Queen Elizabeth II's funeral, the ONS said.

 But economists suggested the latest uptick in sales will not continue.